 Parliament loses the two vegan MPs elected in 2010

 Cathy Jamieson, standing again for the seat of Kilmarnock and Loudon in Scotland, was the first victim of the almost complete wipeout of non-SNP MPs in the country.
 The swing to the Scottish National Party was an astounding 25.9%.
 As the night went on, this turned out to be typical.

 Constituency polls suggested that Chris Williamson would gain an overwhelming 21% lead over his Conservative rival.
 Chris dismissed an exit poll suggestion he’d lose the seat.
 Although his vote had gone up, so had his Conservative challenger’s.
 After three exhausting recounts, he was 41 votes behind.

 Animal Advocates Lost

-Vegan-led advocacy group Animal Aid targeted twenty marginal constituencies – ten Conservative pro-hunting pro-culling MPs to vote out, and ten animal advocates to keep.
+Vegan-led advocacy group Animal Aid targeted twenty marginal constituencies [list no longer online] – ten Conservative pro-hunting pro-culling MPs to vote out, and ten animal advocates to keep.
 (Marginal seats are where the runner-up is less than 10% behind.)

 Two of the ten targeted MPs were ousted – which is the normal turnover of marginal MPs at this election.
 But four of the animal advocates failed to defend their marginal seats.
 Why?